-AVF 270: Flight Instructor
+AVF 270 : Flight Instructor

 Preparation for the Certified Flight Instructor rating; includes flight time and critique.

-Commercial license and instrument rating and Chief Pilot approval.
+Credits 4 Lecture Hours 44 Prerequisites Commercial license and instrument rating and

-AVF 271: Flight Instructor Instrument-Airplane
+AVF 271 : Flight Instructor Instrument-Airplane

 Provides the Flight Instructor applicant with the knowledge, skill and experience necessary to become an Instrument Instructor; includes flight time and critique.